Find out what the progress is with energy and community energy in Devon in our strategic energy reports.

 - Community energy organisations in Devon have raised £14.1 million of investment, enabling them to create 33 FTE jobs.

-The study provides a detailed analysis of the current position regarding energy use in the region and points to the areas where progress can best be made in reducing energy consumption and implementing renewable technologies.
+The study provides a detailed analysis of energy use in the region.
+It points to the areas where progress can best be made in reducing energy consumption and implementing renewable technologies.

 - Broadly, there is an equal split in energy consumption across the non-domestic, domestic and transport sectors in SW Devon.